 Purpose of Reviewing

 Reviewing papers for IEEE Wireless Communications has two functions: to provide feedback on articles that guarantees a high-quality publication and to provide feedback to authors that may assist them in preparing quality manuscripts for submission in the future.
-Reviewers should strive to offer feedback that is useful to the authors in revising their manuscripts for publication or rewriting a manuscript for resubmission to IEEE Wireless Communications at a later date.
+Reviewers should strive to offer feedback that is useful to the authors in revising their manuscripts for publication or rewriting a manuscript for resubmission to IEEE Wireless Communications.

 The former option is appropriate for those articles that have sufficient technical content so that judicious revisions can result in a high-quality article for publication.
 The latter option is appropriate when the author(s) have submitted an article that is not appropriate for publication, or even consideration, in IEEE Wireless Communications.
 In the latter case, the reviewer’s report should contain sufficient information to allow the author to understand the type of article that is appropriate.
 Indeed, it is probably appropriate to have a canned description that can be used.

 In some sense, reviewing for IEEE Wireless Communications is more closely akin to participating in the development of the articles than in passing judgment on suitability.
 However, reviewers should be clear about whether they are asking for a revision that is expected to render the article publishable or are asking for a revision that should be submitted as a new article and rejecting the current one.
 With respect to the latter, statements such as, "The article in its current form is not appropriate for publication in IEEE Wireless Communications.
 On the other hand, there are several ideas that, if developed, could lead to an article that would be very interesting to the readers of IEEE Wireless Communications.
 For example, “...," are entirely appropriate.

 The usefulness to readers is the single most important issue for the reviewer to consider.
 Articles should be timely, relevant, tutorial in nature, and nonredundant.